mariochampion/gitmynotes/README.md

 Do you use Notes and can [start with GitHub](https://docs.github.com/en/get-started/start-your-journey)?
 Then also yes!

-`writers gonna write`
+`writing is re-writing`
-Transform your macOS Notes into a version-controlled writer's archive on GitHub.
-Preserve your gems and most excellent lines, and track the full evolution of your work.
-Maintain a complete history of every change and trace back your ideas from current state and previous alternatives -- with every revision safely tracked and recoverable.
+Transform your macOS Notes into a version-controlled archive on GitHub.
+Preserve your most excellent lines via versions to track the full evolution of your work.
+Use GitMyNotes to maintain a complete history of every change and trace back your ideas from current state and previous alternatives -- with every revision safely tracked and recoverable.
 Learn how to GitHub and branch and fork to explore your ideas, in trusted collabs, or on your own.

 `IT team gotta keep copies`